thomasz5/Poker-bot/README.md

-# Professional Poker Bot Project
+# My Poker Bot Project

-A sophisticated poker bot that learns from professional players using machine learning and game theory optimal (GTO) strategies.
+I'm building a poker bot that learns how to play like the pros.
+It uses machine learning and game theory to make smart decisions at the poker table.

-## 🎯 Project Goals
+## 🎯 What I Want to Accomplish

-- Create a trainable poker bot that emulates professional player strategies
+- Build a bot that can learn from watching professional poker players
-- Implement state-of-the-art machine learning techniques for decision making
+- Use modern AI techniques to help it make good decisions
-- Integrate GTO solver foundations with adaptive opponent modeling
+- Combine game theory with the ability to adapt to different opponents
-- Achieve competitive performance against skilled human players
+- Make it good enough to compete against skilled human players

 ## 📁 Project Structure